-The tide on the Virginia coast rises and falls about 1-3 feet, twice a day, at the NOAA reference stations.1 Development along the shoreline is based on those predicted tides, including potential high water and waves from floods that have a 1% chance of occuring each year (the "100-year floods").
+The tide on the Virginia coast rises and falls about 1-3 feet, twice a day, at the NOAA reference stations.
+Development along the shoreline is based on those predicted tides, including potential high water and waves from floods that have a 1% chance of occurring each year (the "100-year floods").1

 In theory, however, an earthquake could generate a tsunami (formerly called a "tidal wave"), displacing water in the ocean and creating a sudden surge as much as 10-25 feet high on Virginia's eastern coastline.
 The risk of Virginia being affected is considered very low, because very few earthquakes occur near the passive margin of the eastern United States.
 No one paid much attention to the tsunami threat - until the disastrous tsunami in the Indian Ocean in December, 2004.

 Norfolk became the first "Tsunami Ready" Virginia city (in January 2006).
-Norfolk's assistant director of Emergency Preparedness and Response was not worried about a tsunami, and thought that he would win the Mega Millions lottery before a tsunami affected Hampton Roads - but said "I went after it because of the potential there would be some federal funds available."2 After all, the risk to Norfolk is greater than zero.
+Norfolk's assistant director of Emergency Preparedness and Response was not worried about a tsunami, and thought that he would win the Mega Millions lottery before a tsunami affected Hampton Roads - but the risk to Norfolk is greater than zero.
+His evaluation of risk vs. reward was clear:2

 tsunami risk - especially low on the Virginia coast